prabirkrsarkar/trainings/codecademy/backend_engineer/projects/workaround-explorer/README.md

-This project is from https://www.codecademy.com/ Backend Enginner track.
+This project is from https://www.codecademy.com/ Backend Engineer track.